Osteopathic Physician (D.O.)

 Job Outlook Excellent

-Doctors of osteopathic medicine (DOs) are physicians who were educated at U.S. colleges of osteopathic medicine.
-Approximately one in four U.S. medical students is studying to become a DO.
+Doctors of osteopathic medicine (DOs) are physicians who were educated at U.S. colleges of osteopathic medicine and completed subsequent specialty training in residency programs and fellowships in hospitals, community health centers, or other clinical settings.
+Approximately one in four practicing physicians in the U.S. is a DO

-A DO’s medical education and practice are shaped by a philosophy that emphasizes preventative medicine, partnership in healthcare between physician and patient, treatment of the whole person–their body, mind and spirit–and the role of a physician’s hands to diagnose and treat, leveraging expert understanding of the reciprocal interrelation of the body’s structure and function.
+A DO’s medical education and practice are shaped by a philosophy that emphasizes preventative medicine, partnership in healthcare between physician and patient, and treatment of the whole person – their body, mind, and spirit.
+This combination of a strong medical philosophy, rigorous medical and scientific training, and a whole-person approach positions DOs well to partner with their patients to achieve optimal health while prioritizing dignity in healthcare.

 DOs are licensed to practice in every U.S. state and in more than 65 countries worldwide.